Regularity of quasigeodesics characterises hyperbolicity: Introduction

 \begin{thm} A finitely generated group is hyperbolic if and only if it is $\QREG$. \end{thm} We remark that it is necessary to not consider only geodesics.
 In \cite{Cannon1984}, Cannon proved that for any finite generating set the geodesics in a hyperbolic group form a regular language.
 However, this does not characterise hyperbolicity: Neumann and Shapiro \cite[Propositions 4.1; 4.4]{NeumannShapiro1995} prove that for any finite generating set the geodesics in an abelian group form a regular language.

+In fact, we prove the following strong converse to the result of Holt and Rees. \begin{thm} Let $G$ be a finitely generated non-hyperbolic group.
+Then for all finite generating sets $S$ and all $\lambda' > 54$ the set of $(\lambda',0)$-quasigeodesics is not regular in $\Gamma(G,S)$. \end{thm} Once this is proved, it is clear that non-hyperbolic groups can never be $\QREG$.

-The key ingredient in the proof of Theorem~\ref{thm.main} is a strong quantitative characterisation of hyperbolicity.
+To prove Theorem~\ref{thm.converse} we need a strong quantitative characterisation of hyperbolicity.
 It is known that a geodesic metric space is hyperbolic if and only if local quasigeodesics are global quasigeodesics \cite[Proposition~7.2.E]{Gromov1987}.
 More precisely, the contrapositive can be stated as follows: a space is non-hyperbolic if and only if there exists a pair of constants $(\lambda, \epsilon)$, a sequence $L_n \rightarrow \infty$ and a sequence of $L_n$-locally $(\lambda,\epsilon)$-quasigeodesic paths which are not global $(\lambda',\epsilon')$-quasigeodesics for any uniform choice of constants $(\lambda',\epsilon')$.
-Hence, \emph{a priori}, to check for non-hyperbolicity one would want to consider all choices of $(\lambda, \epsilon)$ and all choices of locally $(\lambda,\epsilon)$-quasigeodesic paths.
-We strengthen the above result, by proving that one needs only consider $L$-locally $(3,0)$-quasigeodesic loops whose length is comparable to $L$.
+Hence, \emph{a priori}, to check for hyperbolicity one would want to consider all choices of $(\lambda, \epsilon)$ and all choices of locally $(\lambda,\epsilon)$-quasigeodesic paths.
+We get around this using a criterion of Hume and Mackay (\cite{HumeMackay:poorly}) that essentially states that one needs only consider $L$-locally $(18,0)$-quasigeodesic loops whose length is comparable to $L$.
+To prove Theorem~\ref{thm.converse}, we use such a sequence of loops to contradict the pumping lemma.

+One of the limitations of the criterion of Hume and Mackay is that it only works for graphs, as it relies on Papazoglu's bigon criterion \cite{Papasoglu1995b}, which is false for general geodesic metric spaces.
+We remark that a version of the bigon criterion for general metric spaces appeared in the master's thesis of Pomroy \cite{Pomroy}, a proof can be found in \cite[Appendix]{ChatterjiNiblo2007}.
+We develop a characterization of hyperbolicity, analogous to Hume and Mackay, that works for all geodesic metric spaces and does not rely on any bigon criteria.